callysto/training-manual-live/best-practices.md

 from math import *
 ```

-As noted in [PEP 8](http://pep8.org), you really shouldn't be doing this, as it's really easy to polute your current namespace and wind up with weird bugs due to unintended function replacements.
+As noted in [PEP 8](http://pep8.org), you really shouldn't be doing this, as it's really easy to pollute your current namespace and wind up with weird bugs due to unintended function replacements.
 [PEP 8](http://pep8.org) notes some exceptions, and there's one exception noted below for our purposes.

 ### Local Names of Popular Packages